 IRC Incremental Related Carriers.
-A method of spacing NTSC television channels on a cable television system in which all channels are offset up 12.5 kHz with respect to the [CTA-542- kilohertz (kHz) Unit of frequency; 1,000 or 103 Hz; formerly kilocycles per second.
+A method of spacing NTSC television channels on a cable television system in which all channels are offset up 12.5 kHz with respect to the [CTA-542-

 D] standard channel plan except for channels 5 and 6.